-So he's sitting there, asking her a question: Were you raped?
+SIEGEL: Were you raped?
 Yes.
 Did you go to the hospital?
 Is there some document?
 Yeah, there is, but it's not here.
 There are papers somewhere back in my home country.
 How can he conceivably verify the story that he's being told?

-The average immigration judge, for example, has 1,200 cases in his or her docket.
+M: The average immigration judge, for example, has 1,200 cases in his or her docket.
 Immigration judges have far fewer legal clerks, to do more investigation of these documents, than other federal judges.

 SIEGEL: One impression, though, one comes away with from reading your article is that whatever else one might say of Caroline and her community, it's not a group of naives who are merely adrift in the big city, here in the United States.
 It's a smart, shrewd way of getting legal status in the country.

-Mr. MEHTA: No, they're not naive, and they're not deadbeats.
+M: No, they're not naive, and they're not deadbeats.
 They work extremely hard.
 They might be victims, but they're also survivors.
 And in the end, I found myself really admiring Caroline's enterprise.
 It's the American story, after all, of immigrants coming here; facing great hardship of whatever kind - economic duress, political persecution - and somehow, willy-nilly, making their life in this new land.

 SIEGEL: In the end, she was granted asylum.
 Her case prevailed.

-Mr. MEHTA: That's right.
+M: That's right.
 In the end, the officer found her narrative compelling enough and granted her asylum, and she is a model American citizen by most measures.
 She has a job, a car and a husband.
 She goes to church every Sunday.
 She pays her taxes, and she's never taken a dime from the government.

 SIEGEL: Well, Suketu Mehta, thank you very much for talking with us today.

-Mr. MEHTA: Thank you for having me on the show.
+M: Thank you for having me on the show.

 SIEGEL: Mr. Mehta's article, in The New Yorker, is called "The Asylum Seeker."